ubccpsc/310/README.md

 | L2F | Thu 17:00-19:00	|
 | L2D | Fri 15:00-17:00	|

 You will not have to specify your team until the week of Jan 16.
 Both team members will be required to attend each lab.
+During the week each deliverable is due, lab attendance will be verified by the TAs during the Oral Question process; absence will result in a grade of 0 for the deliverable.

 #### TA Office Hours